anton-fedorov/kotlin-spring-issue/README.md

 It seems that if you do the same trick with referring to `local_plugin.gradle` from subproject `build.gradle` instead of root `build.gradle`, then it works fine.
 Maybe `SpringGradleSubplugin` currently works only with subprojects?

+# Notes
+Note, that since gradle spring plugin is used, we can't refer to `kotlin` and `kotlin-spring` plugins by names, so full class names are applied